Miettine/ClassicCarChain/README.md

 ### 3. Open the app in a web browser

-Open any web browser and navigate to http://localhost:3000/
+Open any web browser and navigate to

 ### 4. Deploy the contract

 You may use web3, ethereum wallet, mist, the truffle framework's deployer or whatever you wish.
 You can find the contract's solidity-code  in [ContractDev/contract/ClassicCarChain.sol](../ContractDev/contract/ClassicCarChain.sol).

-If you have the truffle framework installed and wish to use it to deploy the contract into your network, navigate to ContractDev/ in the command line (git bash is good if you are using truffle on windows) and run the command: 'truffle migrate'
+One easy way to deploy the contract is to use the javascript console and web3.
+Navigate to http://localhost:3000/ and copy and paste [this code](../deploy-classic-car-chain.js) into the browser console.

 Once the contract is deployed, copy its address.